amfairley/nunisi/TESTING.md

 - The following linter settings were selected: browser.
 - The following variables were added: bootstrap.
 - Full results can be seen [here](/documentation/testing/jslint/index.pdf)

+**Available Rooms**<br>
+- The script at the bottom of the home template index.html was copied into the linter.
+- The following linter settings were selected: browser, this (this was used in the code), white (to oversome an alert for parentheses but putting in parentheses created an alert to remove said parentheses), fart (to use more complicated arrow function)
+- Full results can be seen [here](/documentation/testing/jslint/available_rooms.pdf)

 ### Python Validation